 Typical daily standing charges for business electricity range from 15p to 160p per day and for business gas 25p to 130p day.

 The energy companies like a standing charge tariff because it gives them a degree of revenue predictability.
 They know no matter what they will be getting at least some money from you.
 This helps them pay for investment in the UK’s energy infrastructure.

-Should my business switch to a zero standing charge tariff?
+What are the pros of a zero standing charge tariff?

 While most businesses in the UK operate year-round, and hence use energy year-round, not all do.
 Many seasonal businesses such as campsites, holiday resorts, ice cream parlours, etc. may only operate for part of the year could be left out of pocket if they are on a standing charge tariff.

 If you own a seasonal business, you’d end up still paying energy bills even when you’re not using any energy!
 Choosing your business energy tariff usually comes down your circumstances and how your business operates.

 What are the cons of a zero standing charge tariff?

 Many business energy suppliers rely heavily on standing charge tariffs for cashflow predictability.
 As a result, suppliers will often increase your gas and electricity unit rate for no standing charge tariffs.
 So, whilst your save money when your business is not open, you could be spending more when it is.

 Compare no standing charge tariffs with British Business Energy